Shot Point-Blank in the Head by His Mom, ‘Miracle’ Boy Fought Back to Life: 'He Never Quit'

 • For more on Joey’s life at home and his journey to recovery, subscribe now to PEOPLE or pick up this week’s issue, on newsstands Friday.

-A key moment came not long after Joey was hospitalized, when neurosurgeon Dr. Joshua Medow decided to take a chance on surgery.
+A key moment came not long after Joey was helicoptered to the University of Wisconsin Hospital in Madison, when neurosurgeon Dr. Joshua Medow decided to take a chance on surgery.

 After cutting a flap in Joey’s skull to relieve the intense pressure from his swollen brain, Medow removed all the bullet fragments he could and put Joey into a medically induced coma.